 - Autopay: Request automatic payments from a linked account each month.
 You can generally choose the amount, or opt for the statement balance or minimum payment, and choose your payment date.

-- Online payments: You can log in to your online account or app and manually request a payment from a linked account.
+- Online payments: You can log in to your online account or credit card issuer's app and manually request a payment from a linked account.
 Online payments make it easy to request a payment at any time, and you can choose the amount to pay.